Hawke (Dragon Age)

-Hawke is a character from BioWare's Dragon Age media franchise, first appearing as the player character of the 2011 video game Dragon Age II.
-Hawke is the eldest child of the human Hawke family and hails from the nation of Ferelden in the world of Thedas, the setting of the Dragon Age franchise.
-The opening sequence of Dragon Age II follows Hawke's family as they flee northwards to the Free Marches region as refugees from the invading Darkspawn hordes.
-Settling down in the city-state of Kirkwall soon after arrival, Hawke emerges as a prominent figure within the span of a decade, rising in power and influence to become the "Champion of Kirkwall".
-Hawke is a pivotal figure behind the origins of the worldwide conflict between the setting's magicians ("Mage" within series fiction) and their custodians the Templar Order, and also plays an important role during a subsequent extradimensional invasion of Thedas by demonic beings as depicted in Dragon Age: Inquisition.
+Hawke is a character in BioWare's Dragon Age media franchise, first appearing as the player character of the 2011 role-playing video game Dragon Age II.
+Hawke is the eldest child of the human Hawke family, originally from the nation of Ferelden in the fictional world of Thedas.
+At the beginning of Dragon Age II, Hawke and their family flee the destruction caused by the Darkspawn during the Fifth Blight and settle as refugees in the city-state of Kirkwall.
+Over the following decade, Hawke rises from relative poverty to become a prominent figure in the city and receives the title "Champion of Kirkwall".
+Hawke later returns as a supporting character in 2014's Dragon Age: Inquisition.